“Over the Mountains of the Moon, down the Valley of the Shadow, ride, boldly ride…if you seek for El Dorado.”

 These baked treasures are prepared on an horno-like oven you’ll espy as you place your order.
 It’s an old-fashioned and very traditional Mexican oven, the type of which are used throughout the Land of Montezuma.
 A long wooden bakery paddle is used to insert and extricate baked goods from the oven.
 In addition to the wondrous pastries, Panaderia El Dorado bakes bread and dozens of flour tortillas every day–and not the artificially tasting machine-made variety.
 The griddle-made gems are absolutely delicious.

 These tortillas may be purchased by the dozen or you can enjoy them on at a time in the form of behemoth burritos.
 A small menu on the wall offers six burritos: picadillo, chicharrones, rajas con queso, rojo, verde and almuerzo.
-At well south of four dollars (as of this writing), they’re much less expensive than most restaurant burritos and better than most.
+At just north of six dollars (as of this writing), they’re much less expensive than most restaurant burritos and better than most.
 While cumin isn’t used on either the red or green chile, it is used on the pork inside the rojo burrito.
 The chicharrones aren’t the deep-fried crackling pork nuggets New Mexicans love, but the tripe-like strips served in Mexico.
 The menu also offers menudo in small or large sizes.
-The only beverage available is Coke.
+Aguas fresca options include horchata and jamaica.

 In terms of ambiance, Panaderia El Dorado offers an interesting melange of Catholic iconography and perhaps the city’s largest collection of framed black and white photos and posters of General Francisco “Pancho” Villa.
 Seating is more functional than it is comfortable.
 The most uncomfortable aspect of dining at the Panaderia, however, is the stifling heat.
 If you visit on a sweltering summer day, the lack of air conditioning will certainly be noticeable.